FabMo/FabMo-Engine/doc/fabmo-js.md

 });
 ```

-# Examples
+# Example Apps
-There are lots of good examples online!
+There are lots of good examples online of apps that use `fabmo.js` - Choose one that's similar to your application:
  * [The Official FabMo Example App](http://fabmo.github.io/fabmo-example-app/) - Covers a lot of the API in simple examples.
  * [FabMo Touch-And-Go](http://fabmo.github.io/fabmo-touchandgo-app/) - Runs immediate code, interacts with configuration, responds to status reports.
  * [Hole Cutter](http://fabmo.github.io/fabmo-holecutter-app/) - Submits a job based on input parameters.